wrjodjana/obsidian-vault/interview/technical interviews/leetcode/sliding window/best time to buy and sell stock.md

 2. What should i return for empty array or array with one element?

 **Explanation**
-- Brute Force: Basically loop through the entire array twice, and using the two indexes find the profit (`prices[i] - prices[j]')
+- Brute Force: Basically loop through the entire array twice, and using the two indexes find the profit which is the sell price minus the buy price.
+Keep on updating this profit with a variable outside of the loop
+-